96boards/website/_posts/2018/11/2018-11-01-up-and-running-with-the-secure96-tpm.md

 # **Introduction**

-The 96Boards Secure96 mezzanine was introduced last year (https://youtu.be/JGkl3oC9gtA) and it contains a Trusted Computing Group TPM chip.
+The 96Boards Secure96 mezzanine by [Hoperun](https://www.hoperun.net/hrtc/) was introduced last year [https://youtu.be/JGkl3oC9gtA](https://youtu.be/JGkl3oC9gtA) and it contains a Trusted Computing Group TPM chip.
 Secure96 is a 1.8V mezzanine for cryptography applications that plugs into the low-speed connector on e.g. a 96Boards Dragonboard DB410C or similar host.
 The TPM on board communicates with the host via SPI.
 It is an Infineon SLB 9670 and conforms to the most recent TPM 2.0 specification.
 This post describes how to get the TPM to initialize and running some basic operations via the TSS stack using the 4.14 kernel on the Dragonboard DB410C.

 # **What is a TPM?**